aidotse/decaihealth/first_test_guide.md

 The simple example desribed in the README will be used as a first test.
 To make sure we run the clients in similar environments, Docker will be used.

-1. Download the repository to the server and change the name of it to decaihealth (Docker can't handle upper case).
+1. Download the repository to the server.

 2. Build the Docker image